-- Convince your partner to start making the lunches.
+- Have your partner to start making the lunches.

-- Work out a regular play date swap with a neighbor so you get an afternoon or Saturday morning off every other week.
+- Work out a regular play date swap with a friend so you get an afternoon or Saturday morning off every other week.

 - Hire a cleaning lady as often as you can afford it, even if it’s only a few times a year, and ask her to take on the jobs you hate the most.